-Liaise with other agencies working with pupils and their families to support attendance, for example, where a young person has a social worker or is otherwise vulnerable Attendance Manager supports parent/carers The Government released guidance: Improving school attendance: support for schools and local authorities on the 07.12.21.
-It suggests that all schools should; 1-6 Build respectful relationships with staff, pupils, families and other stakeholders in order to secure their trust and engagement.
+Learning Mentor support focuses on children who have barriers to their learning, and may need help with emotional regulation, attachment and resilience building Weekly forest school nurture sessions are planned specifically with the pupils' needs in mind.
+These focus on social interaction, communication skills, emotional regulation, resilience and collaborative work.
+Attendance Manager supports parent/carers to help families get their children to school on time/into school The Government released guidance: Improving school attendance: support for schools and local authorities on the 07.12.21.
+It suggests that all schools should; 1.
+Build respectful relationships with staff, pupils, families and other stakeholders in order to secure their trust and engagement.
 Make sure there is a welcoming and positive culture across the school 2.
 Communicate openly and honestly with staff, pupils and families about their expectations of school life and performance so that they understand what to expect and what is expected of them 3.
-Liaise with other agencies working with pupils and their families to support attendance, for example, where a young person has a social worker or is otherwise vulnerable We employ an Attendance Manager who builds relationships with families and works closely with our Social Inclusion Manager and Early Intervention and Inclusion Manager to support families Important priority for 2022-23 with the implementation of the DfE's 'Working together to improve school attendance', which will be in place from September 2022 Contingency fund for acute issues.
-Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding 1-6 aside to respond quickly to needs that have not yet been identified --- --
+Liaise with other agencies working with pupils and their families to support attendance, for example, where a young person has a social worker or is otherwise vulnerable We employ an Attendance Manager who builds relationships with families and works closely with our Social Inclusion Manager and Early Intervention and Attendance Officer to support families 1-6

+Important priority for 2022-23 with the implementation of the DfE's 'Working together to improve school attendance', which will be in place from September 2022 Contingency fund for acute issues.
+Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified 1-6

-Total budgeted cost: £196,275
+Total budgeted cost: £204,800